Make an Impact on Patient and Community Health

 - Diagnostics companies

 - Generics companies

 - Hospitals, medical centers, and other health care settings

 To be accepted to this program, you must have:

 - Completed application

 - 3.0 GPA or above on a 4.0 scale

 - Personal statement: Please include a 250–500 word essay describing your reasons for undertaking study at the George Washington University, your academic objectives, career goals, and related qualifications including collegiate, professional, and community activities relevant to your program of interest.
 Include any substantial accomplishments not already mentioned on the application form.

 - Two letters of recommendation

-The Graduate Certificate in Clinical and Translational Research program at GW consists of 21 credit hours and costs $1,315 per credit hour and total estimated program costs here.
+The Graduate Certificate in Clinical and Translational Research program at GW consists of 21 credit hours.
+Please find the cost per credit hour and total estimated program costs here.